brendt/stitcher.io/src/content/blog/2020-07-20-php-8-before-and-after.md

 ## DTO's, property promotion and named arguments

 If you read my blog, you know I wrote quite a bit about the use of PHP's type system combined with [data transfer objects](/blog/laravel-beyond-crud-02-working-with-data).
-Naturally, I use lots of DTOs in my own code, so you can image how happy I am, being able to rewrite this:
+Naturally, I use lots of DTOs in my own code, so you can imagine how happy I am, being able to rewrite this:

 ```php
 class CustomerData extends DataTransferObject